Shaheen Bagh protest: 2020 Delhi Assembly elections

 The people of Delhi are quiet and they are angry watching this vote bank politics [...]
 If the strength of those plotting a conspiracy increases, then another road or lane will be blocked.
 We can't leave Delhi to such anarchy.
 Only people of Delhi can stop this.
 Every vote given to the BJP can do this [...]
 Be it Seelampur, Jamia (Nagar) or Shaheen Bagh, for the last several days, there have been protests over the Citizenship (Amendment) Act.
 Are these protests coincidental.
 No, this is not coincidental, it is an experiment...

-Chief Minister of Delhi Arvind Kejriwal of the AAP and Home Minister of India Amit Shah of the BJP criticized each other over their positions on the protest.
+Chief Minister of Delhi Arvind Kejriwal of the AAP and Home Minister of India Amit Shah of the BJP criticised each other over their positions on the protest.
 On 27 January, during an election rally, Shah asked Kejriwal whether "he is with the people of Shaheen Bagh or not" as some AAP party members had publicly sided with the protesters.
 Kejriwal accused the BJP of using "dirty politics" by prolonging the road closures to cause a public backlash against the protesters.
 Union Law Minister Ravi Shankar Prasad (BJP) said that Shaheen Bagh was offering a platform for the "anti-India" gangs.
 Several BJP leaders and politicians made hate speeches against the protesters, including Yogi Adityanath, Anurag Thakur and Parvesh Verma.